Bield Tenants Carry The Torch For West Lothian

 Bield is a registered charity that came from humble beginnings, starting out with just one development in Bo’ness to become a major of a wide range of housing and services for around 20,000 older people across 23 local authority areas.

 Our Edinburgh PR Agency Can Cater To Your Business’ Needs

-If you would like to find out more about the services we offer here at Holyrood Partnership, we would be delighted to help you.
+If you would like to find out more about the services we offer here at Holyrood PR, we would be delighted to help you.
 Get in touch with one of our team members on 0131 561 2239, or by filling out the form below: